vercel/next.js/docs/advanced-features/open-telemetry.md

 ## Testing your instrumentation

-In order to display your instrumentation you will need a OpenTelemetry collector with a compatible backend.
+You need a OpenTelemetry collector with a compatible backend to test OpenTelemetry traces locally.
 We recommend using our [OpenTelemetry dev environment](https://github.com/vercel/opentelemetry-collector-dev-setup).

 If everything works well you should be able to see root server span labeled as `GET /requested/pathname`.
 All other spans from that particular trace will be nested under it.

-By default we emit just few spans, but internally Next.js traces almost all activities.
+By default we emit just few spans, but internally Next.js traces way more.
 If you want to dig deeper into our internals you can set `NEXT_OTEL_VERBOSE=1`.

 ## Custom Spans